 One of the biggest challenges in adopting AI tools is unrealistic expectations.

-Some organizations expect AI to solve complex problems immediately, while others hesitate to use it at all.
+Some organizations expect AI to solve complex problems immediately.

 accelerates routine tasks